orsonteodoro/gcf2/README.md

 <a name="footnote4">[4]</a> Not all packages can successfully use LTO.
 Both
 remove-clang-lto.conf and remove-gcc-lto.conf has been provided to remove the flag for select packages.
-Due to the heavy time and memory cost, only ThinLTO will be used for heavy link time cost packages via use-thinlto.conf.
-GCC + BFD + LTO will be used for a majority of small packages as the default.
+You may only choose one LTO compiler from beginning to end.
+If a package doesn't support the chosen systemwide LTO default, you must strip the -flto flag from that package especially if that package produces a static library.

 <a name="footnote5">[5]</a> Sometimes I may choose mostly built @world with
 clang or with gcc.
 You may choose to switch between -mindirect-branch=thunk or